score-spec/docs/content/en/docs/overview/_index.md

 ### Enables separation of concerns

-Score enables a clear separation of concerns between developer-owned Workload related configuration and platform-owned infrastructure related configuration: Developers describe what their Wwrkload requires to run as part of `score.yaml` and if the requirements are honored by the platform, the workload runs as intended.
+Score enables a clear separation of concerns between developer-owned Workload related configuration and platform-owned infrastructure related configuration: Developers describe what their Workload requires to run as part of `score.yaml` and if the requirements are honored by the platform, the workload runs as intended.

 ## What Score is not